-Your vestibular system is responsible for integrating sensory stimuli and movement and keeping objects in visual focus as the body moves.
+The vestibular system, consisting of structures in the inner ear, the vestibular nerve, the brainstem, and the cerebellum, integrates sensory stimuli and movement and keeps objects in visual focus as the body moves.

-When your head moves, signals are transmitted to the labyrinth, an apparatus in the inner ear made up of three semi-circular canals surrounded by fluid.
-The labyrinth then transmits movement information to the vestibular nerve.
-The vestibular nerve carries the information to the brainstem and cerebellum (areas of the brain that control balance, posture, and motor coordination).
+When your head moves, signals are transmitted to the labyrinth, an apparatus in the inner ear of three semi-circular canals surrounded by fluid.
+The labyrinth then transmits movement information to the vestibular nerve, which carries the information to the brainstem and cerebellum, the brain areas that control balance, posture, and motor coordination.

 Disorders in the vestibular system usually cause vertigo.
 Therefore, if you experience vertigo or dizziness, you may have a problem with your vestibular system.
 You should seek medical attention to determine the underlying cause.

 What Is The Number One Cause Of Vertigo?